-Another month is nearly gone and that means that it is time to have a look at a new GitLab release.
-GitLab 11.10 arrives with a long list of new features and improvements including pipelines on the Operations Dashboard and pipelines for merged results.
+This month is almost over and that means that it is time to have a look at the new GitLab release.
+GitLab 11.11 arrives with instance-level Kubernetes cluster configuration, multiple assignees for merge requests and more.
 Let’s have a look at this release’s highlights.